EfiPatsari/NCAC-project/README.md

-# NCAC-project
-Calculation of the vortex-flux tube pinning in neutron star cores.
 Project developed during internship at Nicolaus Copernicus Astronomical Center.

+Project title: Estimation of the interaction between the superfluid vortices and the superconducting flux tubes in neutron star cores.